What happens if I withdraw from some or all of my classes?

 Scholarships have credit hour requirements.
 If you drop below the required hours, the refund is repaid to the scholarship.

 Federal Pell Grant

 The Pell Grant will be adjusted for any change in enrollment that occurs on or prior to the 15th day of the semester.
 Pell will also be adjusted for any class withdrawn from that has not yet begun.
-Withdrawing from classed may keep you from academically progressing, which could make you ineligible for an additional Pell award in the spring.
+Withdrawing from a class in the fall may keep you from academically progressing, which could make you ineligible for a Pell Grant in the spring.